-Research Experiences for Undergraduates — or REUs — offer engineering students from colleges across the United States opportunities to gain valuable research skills that make them highly competitive for jobs, internships, and graduate school scholarships.
+Summer Research Experiences for Undergraduates — or REUs — offer engineering students from across the United States opportunities to gain valuable research skills at Duke.